CarlTBarnes/FindCleanCwIDE/README.md

 ![tab Cfg](images/tabConfig.png)

-One reason I wrote this is I thought it might be useful to the code to find all the Configurations and Installs.
+One reason I wrote this is I thought it might be useful to have code to find all the Clarion Installs and Configurations.
- You have all the code you should need in this repo.
-Please let me know how you used it?
+ If you use code in this repo Please let me know how you used it?

 ## Big Bang Class for StringTheory

-This contains an example of using my Big Bang class to show StringTheory call result string or queue in a Window.
-This lets you visually confirm your code is getting the desired results.
+This code contains an example of using my Big Bang Theory class to show a StringTheory call result string or queue in a Window.
+ BBT lets you visually confirm your ST code is getting the desired results.

 The FindCleanCwIDE_ST.clw module contains all the ST code.
 Look in there for calls to BangCls.
- To see them at all the BangView variable must be (1).
-You can stop the display of the windows by checking "No Bang".
+ For the Bang windows to display the BangView variable must be (1).
+ At runtime you can stop the display of the windows by checking "No Bang".

 In the below screen capture you see the call to st.FindMatchPosition() then the call to BangCls.StringView() will display the slice in a Window.
  There are many other screen captures of the steps of this process.
  E.g. at the bottom you can see a List view of the split lines queue.

-  st.FindMatchPosition(' value *= *".*"',lStart,lEnd)
-  IF lStart <= 0 OR lStart > lEnd THEN RETURN false.
-    IF BangView THEN                             |
-       BangCls.StringView(

 ![tab ](images/BigBang.png)